lrob/firebase-nodejs/README.md

 # firebase-nodejs

 This repository implements the firebase authentication example shown in [this tutorial](https://dev.to/betiol/how-to-handle-authentication-on-node-js-using-firebase-5ajn).
+The original example only allows Google authentication, this example has been enriched with the Email/Password authentication method.
 In order to run the example you need to install `Docker` and `docker-compose` and take the following steps:

 * Clone this respository